Huddersfield Town A.F.C.: Supporters and rivalries

 Since 1920, Huddersfield's club song has been "Smile A While".
 The anthem was created by G. W. Chappell of Longwood, Huddersfield, before the 1920 FA Cup Final against Aston Villa.
 It was an adapted version of the popular First World War song "Till We Meet Again".
 Chappell's creation was originally called "The Town Anthem", and was sung by Town supporters ahead of the Final.
 The anthem is still sung by Huddersfield supporters at home matches.

 In 2014, a group of Town fans formed a collective called "North Stand Loyal".
 Its aim was "to improve the atmosphere around the stadium on matchdays", and the members were "inspired by fan groups of continental Europe and other parts of the world".
 In 2017, the group renamed themselves "Cowshed Loyal".
 The group is located in the South Stand, which is shared with away fans.

 The club also has various overseas supporters' groups, with clubs in Australia, Canada, Northern Ireland, Norway, Republic of Ireland, Singapore, Slovakia, and United States.
 Notable fans over the years have included Prime Minister Harold Wilson, who was born in the town, and actor Sir Patrick Stewart, who became president of the Huddersfield Town Academy in 2010.

 Huddersfield Town's main rivals are considered to be West Yorkshire clubs Bradford City and Leeds United.
 Town hold the better head-to-head record against City; 21 matches have been won, 17 drawn, and 14 lost.
 Including games against United's predecessor team Leeds City, Huddersfield have won 36 of the 90 derbies between the two sides, with 20 draws and 34 Leeds wins.

 There are smaller rivalries with South Yorkshire clubs Barnsley and Sheffield Wednesday, and there is a Roses rivalry with Oldham Athletic.
 Huddersfield also have a rivalry with Cambridgeshire club Peterborough United, largely fuelled by the play-off meetings in 1992 and 2011.

+A nascent rivalry now exists with Nottingham Forest on account of Huddersfield's controversial 1-0 defeat in the 2021-22 Championship play-off final, immediately after which Forest poached two of Huddersfield's most prominent players: Lewis O'Brien and Harry Toffolo.